kirbz1/SoundHub/README.md

 - Allow frontend to connect to API
 - Section that displays top-rated music
 - Feed-like section that displays connected users' activity / ratings (maybe global / popular then ability to switch to friends only)

+## Research
+- What is a serializer
+- Understand user authentication